Wayne County - Singles

 The question really is, without all the theatrics and props and how does the music hold up.
 Well the music is a hotchpotch of influences with a heavy dollop of the obscene initially.
 Wayne's influences are there for all to see by his choice of cover versions of Night Time by the Standells and I Had Too Much Too Dream by the Electric Prunes.

 He was a DJ that played US garage rock.
 He was also the first person in the US to play Anarchy In The UK.
-However the rest of his music is more difficult to define incorporating standard rock and boogie woogie piano (Fuck Off) to some real meaty classic punk tunes (On The Crest).
+However the rest of his music is more difficult to define incorporating standard rock and boogie woogie piano (Fuck Off) to some real meaty classic punk tunes (On The Crest)to the more considered and developed/experimental/atmospheric Waiting For The Marines.

 Likewise a run through the song titles gives an indication of what you will be getting - Mean Muthafucking Man, Toilet Love, Cream In My Jeans right through to a more thought provoking and elegantly constructed tune like Things Your Mother Never Told You off the final album.
 The fact is that Wayne owes a lot to his backing band the Electric Chairs who rarely failed to deliver and provided the oomph.

 Still 3 albums and a clutch of singles is not a bad haul over a two and half year period.
-Though guaranteed publicity though Wayne's antics and suggestive lyrics it also meant any kind of success eluded the band.
-As of June 2005 none of the albums or singles mentioned here are available.
-Its a crime and denying them their place in punk rock history.
+Though guaranteed publicity, Wayne's antics and suggestive lyrics also meant any kind of success eluded the band!

 A seven half minute cover version of an old Rolling Stones song might seem a strange and tame way to kick off a punk rock recording career and it was!
 Safer ground on the flip side with the excellent Paranoia Paradise (originally titled Fucked By The Devil) and Stuck On You.
 A precursor to the shocker that was ....